 There’s something warm and authentic and non-CGI about these stamps.
 They remind me of the books I had as a child.

 Australia Post dipped its toe into the lava flows of Mustafar with a few of its Special Event Souvenir (SES) Sheets.
 These are often breathlessly referred to in the mainstream media as stamp issues (“Australia releases Star Wars stamps!”) and AP is happy to play along.
 But while the borders and the tabs next to the stamps might depict Star Wars themes, the actual stamps are a definitive generic design.
-As can be seen from the illustration, the farce is strong with this one.
+The farce is strong with this one.
 But what do you expect from the Dark Side?

 Well hell-lo young Han Solo!
 No no – don’t act.
 Just brood.